angieclra/shopping-cart-application/README.md

 # Treat Your Self

-### Shopping cart app to make your shopping life easier! :sparkles:
+### A shopping cart app to make your shopping life easier! :sparkles:

 In this **Shopping Cart Manager Application**:
 - The instruction and display menu of the shopping cart manager will be shown